Performance Assurance Framework Documents

 Risk Operating Plan (ROP)

-The ROP sets out what Performance Assurance Techniques (PATs) can and have been applied to each Settlement Risk identified in the Risk Evaluation Register and the estimated costs of implementing the techniques.
+The ROP sets out which Performance Assurance Techniques (PATs) can and have been applied to each Settlement Risk identified in the Risk Evaluation Register and the estimated costs of implementing the techniques.

 The ROP explains the annual process of review and identifies any changes to the deployment of PATs in relation to a specific Performance Assurance Operating Period (PAOP).

-The Risk Operating Plan ledger is a shorter version of the Risk Evaluation Register.
+The Risk Operating Plan ledger is a shorter version of the Risk Operations Plan.
 It sets out the PATs as applied to each risk and identifies the impacted class of Performance Assurance Party for that risk.

 The ROP is reviewed and approved annually by the PAB following consultation with industry.